-Artificial Intelligence Will Reshape The Healthcare Landscape
+Artificial Intelligence Will Reshape Healthcare

 Whether or not self-driving cars are the way of the future, artificial intelligence is now a fact of life.
 Once a theoretical hope, we have successfully created machines that mimic human cognitive behavior.
 They recognize patterns, learn, and form conclusions.
 For all intents and purposes, they think.